wp-plugins/activecampaign-subscription-forms/readme.txt

 == Description ==

-This plugin connects WordPress with your ActiveCampaign software and allows you to embed a subscription form on your site with various options for how the form is displayed and submitted.
+(OFFICIAL) This plugin connects WordPress with your ActiveCampaign software and allows you to embed a subscription form on your site with various options for how the form is displayed and submitted.

 After enabling go to Appearance > Widgets to activate this plugin.
 You can also use a shortcode to display your chosen subscription form anywhere that shortcode syntax is supported.